Anthropology (DANT.ULisboa)

 Curricular Units ECTS

-Postgraduate Research Seminar VIII 3 ECTS
+Postgraduate Studies Seminar VIII 3 ECTS

 Research Seminar in Anthropology VIII 5 ECTS